Parthenium hysterophorus

 Parthenium hysterophorus is a herbaceous, flowering weed species in the family Asteraceae.
 It is one of the most common weeds across the globe.
-It is best known as Santa Maria feverfew, but is also referred to as Santa-Maria, whitetop weed, and famine weed.
+It is best known as Santa Maria feverfew, but is also referred to as Santa-Maria, whitetop weed, famine weed and congress grass.
 It is native to the American tropics but has since become an invasive species in East Asia, India, Australia, and parts of Africa.
 It has become infamous; it is considered one of the most noxious, harmful weeds species.
 It is known for its ability to reproduce quickly and abundantly, and prefers to grow in nutrient poor habitats.
-It is allelopathic, which poses several pros and cons that effect ecology.
+It is allelopathic, which poses several pros and cons that affect ecology.
 Many methods of control have been evaluated and implemented over time to best assess how to approach the conservation of this species and the ecosystems it affects.

 Characteristics

 Physical attributes

 This plant is described as an erect, annual herb with a branched, trichome covered stem that becomes woody with time.
 It has a deep taproot, and can grow from 1.5 to 2 meters in vertical height especially in good soil.
 The young plants begin by forming a basal rosette of pale green, dissected, lobed, alternate leaves that can get up to 30 centimeters in length.
 After stem elongation is initiated, the leaves gradually become smaller.
 The leaves are said to resemble carrot leaves.
 The flower heads are a creamy white color, and they protrude from the forks in the leaves.
 Each bud has about 5 to 8 florets.